 Medicare: Part D

-Medicare Part D is stand-alone insurance that covers drugs prescribed outside of the hospital setting.
+Medicare Part D covers drugs prescribed outside of the hospital setting.
 Medicare Part D supplements Original Medicare.

-Medicare Part D drug coverage is available to everyone who has Medicare Part A and/or Part B regardless of health or income.
+Medicare Part D drug coverage is in addition to Medicare Parts A and B and is available to everyone who has Medicare Part A and/or Part B regardless of health or income.

 Medicare drug coverage is purely voluntary for most people.
 You do not have to sign up for it.
 However, your health history has likely brought home to you how expensive drugs can be.
 In addition to your current needs, there is no telling what the future may bring.
 Unless you already have equivalent drug coverage, it is advisable to consider Medicare drug coverage.
 Medicare even provides financial incentive to encourage you not to wait to sign up.

 If you already have drug coverage equivalent to Part D, you do not need Medicare Part D. Still, it's worthwhile to check once a year to see whether your coverage or Medicare Part D is best for you.

 Each company's Part D plan differs as to what benefits they offer and at what costs.
 At the least, all Part D plans must have minimum benefits that are at least as good as the basic plan outlined in the Medicare law.